veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 ## Workspace ID

 To find your workspace ID, see the URL of your workspace in a browser.
 The part after ```ws/```is the ID of your workspace.

+Note that 'workspaceId' is a string in UUID format.

 <figure>
 	<img src="assets/workspaceid.png"/>
 	<figcaption>The image shows where to find the ID of your workspace.</figcaption>